KSVSC/MiniSQL-engine/README.md

 ### Usage:
 `python3 minisql.py <"SQL Query;">`

+Make sure you maintain case consistency while giving the input-queries.
+Example, Use SELECT or select but not Select.

 ### Acknoledgement
-This was implemented as part of the Database Systems course at IIIIT-Hyderabad.
+This was implemented as part of the Database Systems course at IIIT-Hyderabad.